Cyiza22/Spring-boot/README.md

-# This folder contains some projects/applications built using springboot
+# This folder contains some projects/applications built using springboot.